ajmal001786/ajmal001786/README.md

 Here are some ideas to get you started:

+👯 I’m looking to collaborate on Research Projects
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...